 The effective yield on our debt securities that are deemed to be of high credit quality (including Agency RMBS, exclusive of interest only securities) can be significantly impacted by our estimate of future prepayments.
 Future prepayment rates are difficult to predict.
 We estimate prepayment rates over the remaining life of our securities using models that generally incorporate the forward yield curve, current mortgage rates, mortgage rates on the outstanding loans, age and size of the outstanding loans, and other factors.
 We compare estimated prepayments to actual prepayments on a quarterly basis, and effective yields are recalculated retroactive to the time of purchase.
 When differences arise between our previously calculated effective yields and our current calculated effective yields, a catch-up adjustment, or "Catch-up Premium Amortization Adjustment," is made to interest income to reflect the cumulative impact of the changes in effective yields.
-For the three-month periods ended March 31, 2022 and 2021, we recognized a Catch-up Premium Amortization Adjustment of \$(0.5) million and \$0.1 million, respectively, which is reflected as an increase (decrease) to interest income on the Consolidated Statement of Operations.
+For the three-month periods ended June 30, 2022 and 2021, we recognized a Catch-up Premium Amortization Adjustment of \$1.6 million and \$2.6 million, respectively.
+For the six-month periods ended June 30, 2022 and 2021, we recognized a Catch-up Premium Amortization Adjustment of \$1.1 million and \$2.7 million, respectively.
+The Catch-up Premium Amortization Adjustment is reflected as an increase (decrease) to interest income on the Consolidated Statement of Operations.

-Our accretion of discounts and amortization of premiums on securities for U.S. federal and other tax purposes is likely to differ from the accounting treatment under U.S. GAAP of these items as
+Our accretion of discounts and amortization of premiums on securities for U.S. federal and other tax purposes is likely to differ from the accounting treatment under U.S. GAAP of these items as described above.